HughP/MLKA/Methodology/ReadMe.md

 #Methodology
-_This section (or folder) discusses and contains the tools used in this project and other projects in the assement of the keyboard arangement problem._
+_This section (or folder) discusses and contains the tools used in this project and other projects in the assessment of the keyboard arrangement problem._

 ##Software and Applications
 The folder Software and applications used contains software used to obtain the results in this project.
-It is further devided up into three sections:
+It is further divided up into three sections:

 1. Software used
   * Project code created - [Issues in Programming](/Methodology/PythonHelps.md)